animatedmax/spring-data-geode/src/main/markdown/landing-page.md

 * Introduced an InterestsBuilder class to express Interests in keys and values between client and server when using JavaConfig.

 * Added support in the Annotation configuration model for Off-Heap, Redis Adapter, and Apache Geode’s new Security framework.

-## <a id="versions"></a>Versions

-Spring Data for GemFire - 9.15.xxx
-Spring Boot Data for GemFire -
-Spring Session Data GemFire -

 ## <a id="setup"></a>Setup